 Once you convert your deals to leads, your pipeline will be cleaner, and you will have more space in your deal storage.

-By default, the pipeline view focuses on open deals only, meaning that lost or won deals are not displayed.
+By default, the pipeline view only focuses on open deals, meaning lost or won deals are not displayed.
 This doesn't mean that they are deleted.

-Some customers create specific pipelines or stages for won or lost deals as they fear losing track of those deals and prefer to keep them open under these pipelines or stages.
+Some customers create specific pipelines or stages for won or lost deals as they fear losing track of them and prefer to keep them open under these pipelines or stages.